meshubhu/mini-ticketing-app/README.md

 ### 5. GPT/Google Usage
 Used ChatGPT for:
 - Code scaffolding in React + TS + Vite.
-- Generic reducer logic.
+- LocalStorage persistence logic.
-- LocalStorage persistence integration.
+- Suggestions for modular component structure.

 ---